policies

 • Required

 The on field specifies the tags that the policy should be associated with.
-The policy will apply run when the component has one or more of the specified tags.
+The policy will apply when the component has one or more of the specified tags.

 enforcement